jundalisay/spblist/content/en/research/aristotle/metaphysics/book-4/part-4.md

 (b) Nor will 'white' have another term accidental to it, e.g. 'musical'.

-For this is no more accidental to that than that is to this; and at the same time we have drawn the distinction, that while some predicates are accidental in this sense, others are so in the sense in which 'musical' is accidental to Socrates; and the accident is an accident of an accident not in cases of the latter kind, but only in cases of the other kind, so that not all terms will be accidental.
+For this is no more accidental to that than that is to this.

+At the same time we have drawn the distinction, that while some predicates are accidental in this sense, others are so in the sense in which 'musical' is accidental to Socrates; and the accident is an accident of an accident not in cases of the latter kind, but only in cases of the other kind, so that not all terms will be accidental.

 There must, then, even so be something which denotes substance.

 And if this is so, it has been shown that contradictories cannot be predicated at the same time.